 The idea was simple in theory, but frustrating in practice.
 It didn’t just need to be a shape that could be folded or unfolded.
 It had to be a shape that would collapse completely from one form to another.
 The answer kept eluding them until one of the team noticed a toy ball made up of t-shapes, pivots and linkages that, when pressed, did exactly what the MIT team was looking for - it fell in on itself in a state of complete collapse until it formed a smaller ball.
 Pulling on it made it expand, evenly reforming itself into the original, larger ball.
 It was the model they were looking for.

+In a way, this isn’t too surprising.
+Toys are big business and a lot of cutting-edge or, at least, very clever science and technology goes into their development.
+Many of modern history’s most popular toys started out a laboratory curiosities or were the product of incredible research and development efforts.
+Sometimes, toys return the favor.
 Go into any modern development lab and there’s a good chance that there will be some equipment cobbled together out of parts from a toy construction set, or using bits cannibalized from some plaything that can't be found by its seven-year old owner.
 In this case, what this particular toy ball contributed was the very idea behind its construction.
 The bits of the ball were put together in such a way that all the pieces that held the ball together in its spherical shape could be made, with a slight pressure, to lose all structural integrity simultaneously and fold in on themselves.

 It’s like a building where every single girder fails at the same time or, to use a more realistic example, whenever I try to put up a tent.
 The only difference is that here you end up with a pile of rubble or a heap of nylon and poles while the toy ball collapses into another ball.